scipy-conference/scipy_proceedings/papers/scott_collis/collis.rst

 Previous sections have detailed the correction, retrieval from and mapping of radar data to a Cartesian grid.
 The last section showed enhanced detail can be retrieved by using a network of radars.
-The question remains: how can objectively compare the detail in rain fields?
+The question remains: how can the detail in rainfields be objectively compared?
 Both radar derived and forecast model calculated.
 The meshes generated using the mapping techniques previously discussed can be treated just like image data and there are a variety of packages for analyzing images.